nv-morpheus/Morpheus/docs/source/getting_started.md

 At time of writing the defined datasets are:
 * all - Metaset includes all others
+* datasets - Input files needed for many of the examples
 * docs - Graphics needed for documentation
 * examples - Data needed by scripts in the `examples` subdir
 * models - Morpheus models (largest dataset)